VIP Partners

 Clients can see a list of upcoming appoinments, and reschedule based on nurses' provided availability for health coaching.

-Clients' appointment list is displayed in a row for increased scanability.
+Clients' appointment list is displayed in a row for easier scanning and sorting.

 Clients go through a 2-step cancel request process to avoid unnecessary cancellation.